-The Eastern Baltic Sea EU member states of Finland, Estonia, Latvia and Lithuania are the only ones which remain isolated from the present integrated EU natural gas transmission system.
-The Eastern Baltic gas market currently has an aggregated demand of about 10 billion cubic meters (bcm3) per year (Table I), which is expected to remain flat (compound annual growth rate 0.3%) unless major discontinuities will take place.
-If gas supply diversification was enhanced and the required infrastructures were developed accordingly, market could grow up to 16 bm3, with the additional upside of 1.5 bm3 for LNG bunkering [5].
+The Eastern Baltic gas market (Finland, Estonia, Latvia and Lithuania) currently has an aggregated demand of about 10 bcm3 per year (Table I), which is expected to remain flat (compound annual growth rate 0.3%) unless major discontinuities will take place.
+If gas supply diversification was enhanced and the required infrastructures were developed accordingly, market could grow up to 16 bm3, with the additional upside of 1.5 bm3 for LNG bunkering [3].

-TABLE I. NATURAL GAS ANNUAL CONSUMPTION (MILLION M3) [7]-[8]
+TABLE I. NATURAL GAS ANNUAL CONSUMPTION (MILLION M3) [5], [6]